 When British grower Flavourfresh Salads was experiencing inaccuracies in their paper-based systems, they needed to rethink their processes in order to protect their yield.
-With the help of Made Smarter, their team managed to digitalise and integrate their production processes - allowing them to streamline their production line and ultimately reduce wastage by 3%.
+With the help of Made Smarter, their team managed to digitalise and integrate their production line and ultimately production processes - allowing them to streamline their production line and ultimately reduce wastage by 3%.